Sergio Garcia Manriquez: Food for the Soul

 “My family went from one town to another when we lived in the central coast, so I have always been around countryside Mexican cooking, the farmworker life, and around people from all over Mexico,” he said.

-It is with these memories in mind that Chicano Soul Food looks to deliver on a home style, Mexican countryside type of food, an experience that is very different from the ubiquitous taco shops that can be found in San Diego.
+It is with these memories and experiences in mind that Chicano Soul Food looks to deliver tacos filled with homestyle, Mexican countryside dishes, taking a different approach from San Diego’s ubiquitous taco shop fare.

 “Locally, the aspect of Mexican food that I grew up on was missing,” said Garcia Manriquez.
 “Like, we were missing stuff with nice, deep flavors like what a good mole and good pipian have.
 We were missing that ‘campesino’ kind of food that many people remember but can’t find.”